 Bartenders and servers can make a ton of money on tips — and for good reason.

 In a way, many mixologists are starving artists — dedicated to their craft and earning money based on their performances.
 And for most bartenders, tips can be their livelihood.

-As a restaurant owner wanting to keep your bartenders happy and put more money in their pockets, you might want to implement suggested tip percentages to help increase the amount of tips your best servers get.
+As a restaurant owner wanting to keep your bartenders happy and put more money in their pockets, you might want to implement suggested tip percentages to help increase the number of tips your best servers get.

-On the check, or on a handheld POS device, you can suggest tip percentages to customers so they don't have to do the math, and then they'll be more likely to tip.
+On the check, or a handheld POS device, you can suggest tip percentages to customers so they don't have to do the math, and then they'll be more likely to tip.
 The most popular options for suggested tip percentages are 15%, 18%, and 20%.

 Bar and nightclub management software that has a built-in customer relationship management (CRM) system enables you to collect guests’ contact information and detailed order history any time customers pay with a debit or credit card.
 This information can be used to create a contact list that can then be used to notify customers about upcoming promotions and events without having to hire a promoter or marketing professional.

 By storing customer data using a great bar management software, you can identify and reach out to your biggest spenders for big nights like New Year’s Eve and invite them to book tables before anyone else.

 A great system also allows nightclub owners and managers to see exactly how their business is performing in real-time, from anywhere.
-Cloud-based POS systems that offer enterprise reporting give owners and managers secure access to detailed sales, inventory, and labor reports across all of their businesses or segmented for each individual location.
+Cloud-based POS systems that offer enterprise reporting give owners and managers secure access to detailed sales, inventory, and labor reports across all of their businesses or segmented for each location.

 You can even drill down into reports to see more in-depth information such as a specific employee’s productivity or the sales of a particular menu item.
 If you already own multiple businesses or plan to expand in the future, this feature will prove invaluable to you as you look to manage and understand all of your various operations and how each is contributing to your bottom line.